pingcap/docs/ticdc/ticdc-bidirectional-replication.md

 - `PRIMARY`: You can execute replicable DDLs, but not non-replicable DDLs.
 Replicable DDLs will be sent to the downstream by TiCDC.
 - `SECONDARY`: You cannot execute replicable DDLs or non-replicable DDLs.
 However, DDLs executed in a PRIMARY cluster can be replicated to a SECONDARY cluster by TiCDC.

-When not setting the BDR role, you can execute any DDL.
-However, the changefeed in BDR mode will not replicate any DDL on that cluster.
+When no BDR role is set, you can execute any DDL.
+However, the changefeed in BDR mode does not replicate any DDL on that cluster.

-In general, in BDR mode, TiCDC will only replicate replicable DDL on the PRIMARY cluster to the downstream.
+In short, in BDR mode, TiCDC only replicates replicable DDLs in the PRIMARY cluster to the downstream.

 ### Replication scenarios of replicable DDLs